 In any case, he was perfectly fine the next day.
 Since it happened at church, Caroline kept two of her friends informed via texts and they shared the news with someone else who got a note to our pastor to announce what was going on before the service ended.
 (Things moved that quickly.
 We were already on our way to the ER before the service even ended.)
 Our church family was praying for us through the entire thing.
 We were grateful for that.

 So now we will find out how Samaritan Ministries works on the other side.
 We’ve just started our fifth year with it and we’ve thankfully never had to submit a need to share.
 It is a blessing to send out a check each month to another Christian household and know that we are directly meeting a need in the body of Christ.
 Now we will be on the receiving end.
+(If you ever decide to join Samaritan, please feel free to use our membership number as your referral – Membership #149571.
+We receive a discount one month if someone joins with our number.)

 This was the first time we’ve had any interaction with corporate medicine since January 2020 when we took Caroline to her former pediatrician for a respiratory infection.
 I specifically remember asking the doctor what he thought of the covid stuff in the news and he said he didn’t think it would be any big deal.
 Interesting.